falivenelucas/data-stories/final_project_FALIVENE.md

 # Final project page

-This is the final project page for the Teeling stories with data course for Lucas Falivene.
+This is the final project page for the Telling stories with data course for Lucas Falivene.

 # Outline